mujahidalkausari/reviews-scraper-python/README.md

 # reviews-scraper-python
-Users can request reviews from any of the listed sources in the system, multiple sites at one time.
-Note: New sources will be added in the future.

-Modules Required:

-Through "pip" python package manager, install the following modules using command line:
+A custom python script that takes urls as input and scrape all reviews of the sources and generate json files against each request.

-Procedure: Open command line and install one by one!!!!
+Procedure tools: Open command line and install one by one!!!!

 pip install urllib3
 pip install bs4